Terms & Conditions

 9a) If you do not contact us within 12 months we shall have no liability.

 9b) Our insurers may inspect any works carried out by us.

-9c) If we have not received payment within one month, then you void all guarantees.
+9c) If we have not received payment within 14 days, then you void all guarantees.

 9d) As per manufacturer’s instructions, if you don’t get your boiler serviced every year, your boiler guarantee will be void.